Aerodite/osuautodeafen/README.md

 1. Download the [latest release](https://github.com/Aerodite/osuautodeafen/releases/latest) (osuautodeafen.AppImage)
 3. Launch the AppImage
-4. Set the Deafen Keybind in the app to your Discord "Toggle Deafen" keybind
+4. Set the Deafen Keybind in the app to your Discord "Toggle Deafen" keybind*
 5. Modify the settings in the app to what you want!

+*If you're on Hyprland, you could set the discordClient line in the ~/.config/osuautodeafen/settings.ini to your Discord client and it will instead send the Toggle Deafen keybind straight through the compositor, which should allow the same behavior as Windows or X11.

 <details>
   <summary>Linux Info</summary>
-Linux was tested on Linux 6.16.4 CachyOS x86_64 (Hyprland) on osu!lazer with Tosu running from the latest GitHub Release being ran with sudo ./tosu
+Tested on Linux 6.16.4 (CachyOS x86_64, Hyprland) using osu!lazer and osu!stable (through osu-winello) with Tosu from the latest GitHub release running with 'sudo ./tosu'
 </details>

 # Features